445th Operations Group: World War II

-The 445th Bombardment Group was activated 1 April 1943 at Gowen Field in Idaho, where initial organization took place while key personnel traveled to Orlando AAB, Florida for training with the Army Air Forces School of Applied Tactics.
+The 445th Bombardment Group was activated 1 April 1943 at Gowen Field in Idaho, where initial organization took place while key personnel traveled to Orlando Army Air Base, Florida for training with the Army Air Forces School of Applied Tactics.
 Its original components were the 700th, 701st, 702d, and 703d Bombardment Squadrons.
 Both elements met at Wendover Army Air Field, Utah on 8 June 1943, where initial training with the Consolidated B-24 Liberator took place.
 While the group was at Wendover, it was joined by actor Jimmy Stewart as the operations officer, then the commander of the 703d Bombardment Squadron.
 The group moved to Sioux City Army Air Base, Iowa in July 1943 to complete training.
 In late August and early September, the group lost three B-24s to training accidents.
 In September the group began to receive B-24H aircraft, the model of the Liberator they would fly in combat.

 On 20 October 1943 the ground echelon moved to Camp Shanks, New York and embarked on the on 26 October 1943, sailing next day.
 The unit arrived in the Firth of Clyde, Scotland on 2 November 1943 and disembarked at Gourock.
 The air echelon departed Sioux City late in October 1943 and flew to the United Kingdom via the southern route: Florida, Puerto Rico, Brazil, and West Africa, although one plane was lost en route.
 Upon arrival in England, the group was assigned to the 2nd Combat Bombardment Wing and stationed at RAF Tibenham in East Anglia.
 The group was initially given a tail code of "Circle-F".

 The 445th entered combat on 13 December 1943 by attacking U-boat installations at Kiel.
-Only fifteen crews were considered fit for this mission which was heavily defended area.
+Only fifteen crews were considered fit for this mission, a heavily defended area.
 It suffered its first combat loss on 20 December in an attack against Bremen.
 The unit operated primarily as a strategic bombardment organization until the war ended, striking such targets as industries in Osnabrück, synthetic oil plants in Lutzendorf, chemical works in Ludwigshafen, marshalling yards at Hamm, an airfield at Munich, an ammunition plant at Duneberg, underground oil storage facilities at Ehmen, and factories at Münster.